Court Docket Information (by case type)

 CSR’S – will commence in person/remote hearings on June 1, 2020.
 Attorneys/Respondents may appear remotely when requested.

-Motions, Pretrials, and Plea and Sentencing Hearings – will be held using Zoom telephone or video.
-The Court will accommodate Plea and Sentences on misdemeanor and gross misdemeanor cases to be done remotely by telephone or video when requested by defense and agreed to by the State.
+Motions, Pretrials, and Plea and Sentencing Hearings – will continue in person/remote hearings.
+The Court will accommodate Plea and Sentences on misdemeanor and gross misdemeanor cases to be done remotely when requested by defense and agreed to by the State.
 Felony Plea and Sentences will be done in person.

 JUVENILE IN-CUSTODY HEARINGS

-In-Custody Hearings – All in-custody offender matters will be heard remotely for the first 14 days the offender is in custody pursuant to the written request of Ms. Shute, Yakima County Juvenile Court Administrator, dated June 9, 2020.
-After the youth passes the 14-day mark, the youth may appear in-person in court if requested as scheduled with strict observance of social distancing and other public health measures.
+In-Custody Hearings – All in-custody offender matters will be heard remotely until a negative COVID-19 test result is received.
+The youth may appear in-person in court if requested as scheduled with strict observance of social distancing and other public health measures.
 Attorneys and parents or guardians may also appear remotely when requested.
-The exception will be for any youth wanting to plead guilty to a felony offense or offenses-those pleas and dispositions will be done in person with strict observance of social distancing and other public health recommendations regardless of the 14-day requirement.
+The exception will be for any youth wanting to plead guilty to a felony offense or offenses-those pleas and dispositions will be done in person with strict observance of social distancing and other public health recommendations regardless of the negative test requirement.